GMasterHD/SkyBlock-Slayers/README.md

 # SkyBlock Mod (1.0.0)
 ## Download
 To download the mod, click on the top the "releases" button and download the newest version.
-The compiled JAR Files are located under "Assets"
+The compiled JAR Files are located under "Assets"!

 ## Changelog
 ### 1.0.0